brentvollebregt/hit-counter/README.md

 <img src="https://hitcounter.pythonanywhere.com/nocount/tag.svg" alt="Hits">
 ```

+> Warning: ["*Chrome plans to radually enable strict-origin-when-cross-origin as the default policy in 85; this may impact use cases relying on the referrer value from another origin*"](https://developers.google.com/web/updates/2020/07/referrer-policy-new-chrome-default).
+To get around this, you'll want to put the URL in the query string as outlined under [Getting a Count For a Site That Isn't Me](#getting-a-count-for-a-site-that-isnt-me).

 ### Getting the Count Raw
 If you don't want the SVG file but still want the count to use in something else, you can do a GET request to ```/count``` or as before, ```/nocount``` to not add a count.
 For Example: